Maintainability Guidelines

 Avoid nested loops (AV1532)

-Always add a block after the keywords if
+Always add a block after the keywords if, else, do, while, for, foreach and case

 (AV1535)